thock321/CyborgCipher/README.md

 ### Thought Process

 The most basic cipher is probably the Caesar cipher.
-However, a slightly better cipher would be a fully randomized cipher.
+However, a slightly better cipher would be a pseudo-randomized cipher.

 When encrypting and decrypting the files, my program reads and writes characters one at a time.
 The reason for going this route rather than reading the files into a buffer is to handle the case if our input file is very large.
 Storing a very large input into memory would not be feasible.